tuglaw/GMLauncher/README.md

 3. Place both “GMLauncher.exe” and "Hitman2Patcher.exe" in the "HITMAN2" folder

+4. (Optional) Skip the original HITMAN 2 launcher:

+    4.1.
+Right-click HITMAN 2 on Steam and choose "Properties"

+    4.2.
+Press the "Set Launch Options" button

+    4.3.
+Type in "-SKIP_LAUNCHER" without the quotation marks and press OK.
+If you want to use DirectX 12, type in "-SKIP_LAUNCHER -d3d12".

 **Note:** GMLauncher requires the Microsoft .NET Framework 4.x redistributable package.

 <br>